-[Editor’s Note: All values for each service should also be confirmed and updated if necessary. ]

-6.3 Derivation of external noise levels
+6.3 Derivation of Incumbent Services Maximum Interference Levels

 The external noise is a combination of three components: man-made noise, galactic noise, and atmospheric noise.

 Man-made noise depends on the frequency and the environment.
 Section 5 in Recommendation ITU-R P.372-17 shows how to derive median values of man-made noise energy, Nman, for several environments: